GaborFicsor/steezy-spatula/README.md

           * ```<empty_line>```
           * ```os.environ["CLOUDINARY_URL"] = "YOUR_COPIED_CLOUDINARY_URL"```
           * ```os.environ["DATABASE_URL"] = "YOUR_DATABASE_URL_FROM_ELEPHANT_SQL"```
-      3. We need to make our Django project aware of our **env.py**, in order to do this, we need to add the following at the top of **SETTINGS.py**:
+      3. We need to make our Django project aware of our **env.py**, to do this, we need to add the following at the top of **SETTINGS.py**:
           * ```import os```
           * ```import dj_database_url```
           * ```if os.path.isfile('env.py'):```